 Spot me bro

 Spot me bro is always going for a PR and needs your immediate help!
 Your goals are secondary.
-His PR attempt always involves you getting in more of a workout, attempting to lift his ridiculously overloaded barbell.
+His PR attempt always involves you getting in more of a workout, attempting to lift his ridiculously overloaded barbell. if you’re spotting this guy, you don’t need to learn how to train harder in the gym… you’re lifting his weights for him.

 The Tourist